A Gazetteer of Dulwich Roads and Place Names

 HOLLINGBOURNE ROAD, S.E.24

-Named in 1891, perhaps after Hollingbourne, a parish in Kent,.
+Named, inexplicably, after Hollingbourne, a parish in Kent, in 1891.

 HOWLETT'S ROAD, S.E.24